UncoderIO/Roota/RootA_Specification.md

 Required: *optional*

-Description: Severity of the rule which indicates the level of rule importance and investigation priority.
+Description: The severity of the rule which indicates the level of the rule's importance and investigation priority.

 Possible Values:
 - `critical` - When critical severity rules are triggered, immediate action is required.
 Critical rules have a very low probability of false positives, or are highly sensitive actions that must always be deconflicted.
-- `high` - When high severity rules are triggered an investigation/case should be created and completed with a high priority.
+- `high` - When high severity rules are triggered, an investigation/case should be created and completed with a high priority.
 Low probability of false positives after minimal tuning.
-- `medium` -  Medium severity rules will likely require tuning in the average environment.
-After tuning, when medium security rules are triggered a case should  be generated with medium priority.
+- `medium` - Medium severity rules will likely require tuning in an average environment.
+After tuning, when medium security rules are triggered, a case should be generated with medium priority.
 - `low` - Low severity rules should be used as part of correlations, or to support triage and enrich the analysis environment.
 Some of these rules may be used as case generators after a significant amount of tuning.

 Example: `severity: medium`